 If you wish to write your exam at Lakeland College, please visit our Exam Centre.
 Note: Fees apply.

-Once you have successfully completed all courses, you will receive a Lakeland College completion letter.
+Once you have successfully completed each of the 3rd Class Power Engineering online courses, you will receive a Lakeland College completion letter.
 This letter will be sent to you by email within 10 business days of successful course completion.

 Our team is here to assist you.
 If you have reviewed your course outline/introduction and still have questions, please contact us.
 Detailed contact information for our team members can be found in your online course.

-For information and assistance with registration, contact our registration team 780 871 5712.
+For information and assistance with registration, call our registration team at 780 871 5712.

 You can register for Continuing Education courses: